Combat-Craft/tasc_autonomy/docs/camera_info.md

 ## Note on SRT on Gstreamer
 Port on both caller and listener must be the same.
-Either the caller or listen IP must be default/0.0.0.0, and the other is the IP of the other.
+The listener's IP must be default/0.0.0.0, and the caller's IP must be the specific IP of the other.
-To ensure the stream is being sent to our bay station PC, we will set our srtsink uri to the client ip and our srtsrc uri to be default.
+To ensure the stream is being sent to our bay station PC, we will set our srtsink uri as the listener and thus default, and= our srtsrc uri to be the IP of the Jetson 192.168.1.17 .
 We also manually set caller and listener, despite being default, for clarity and to reduce any risk of borking.

 ## IP Cam / Top